 Maria Dzul, Fish Biologist, U.S. Geological Survey, Grand Canyon Monitoring and Research Center

-This projectprovides the data to estimate survival, growth and abundance of multiple size classes of humpback chub in the mainstem Colorado River just downstream of the LCR confluence.
+This project element provides the data to estimate survival, growth and abundance of multiple size classes of humpback chub in the mainstem Colorado River just downstream of the LCR confluence.
 During FY2018-20, we propose three trips a year (April, June/July and October), down from four trips in prior years.
 These trip times were chosen based on species life history and to maximize the cost-effectiveness of this project.
 Trips will use a variety of gear types to sample fish (e.g., hoopnets, portable remote antennae, nighttime electrofishing).
 The multistate model used to estimate total adult abundances requires data from this project, and total adult abundances are required for triggers associated with the BiOp.
-This project also allows us to estimate rainbow trout and brown trout (Salmo trutta) abundance in this same reach and we plan to use this data, along with data from Lees Ferry to continue to track the relationship between rainbow trout production in Lees Ferry and rainbow trout abundances near the LCR.
+This project also allows us to estimate rainbow trout and brown trout (Salmo trutta) abundance in this same reach and we plan to use these data, along with data from Lees Ferry, to continue to track the relationship between rainbow trout production in Lees Ferry and rainbow trout abundances near the LCR.
 Invertebrate drift and fish weights were also collected as part of this project and provided invaluable secondary information for interpreting the decline in spawner abundance in 2015 and 2016 as being caused by declining fish condition due to decreased food availability.

-This projectalso includes pre-monsoon sampling in the LCR to better understand variation in juvenile production and outmigration – key vital rates that are important for understanding whether pre-emptive rainbow trout management via trout management flows or mechanical removal is needed to meet population targets (Bair and others, In review; Yackulic and others, In Review).
+This project element also includes pre-monsoon sampling in the LCR to better understand variation in juvenile production and outmigration – key vital rates that are important for understanding whether pre-emptive rainbow trout management via trout management flows or mechanical removal is needed to meet population targets (Bair and others, In review; Yackulic and others, In Review).
 Recaptures of VIE-marked humpback chub in the CRe, especially humpback chub marked through the July LCR sampling are crucial to understanding annual survival and movement out of the LCR into the Colorado River.
 In FY2018-20, we will increase our use of remote antennas (successfully piloted in the Sept.
 2016 JCM trip), which can be used to noninvasively sample previously tagged fish, and can be placed in locations where adult fish are more likely to congregate and are difficult to sample through other means.

-Project Element G.4 Remote PIT tag array monitoring in the Little Colorado River
+Project Element G.4, Remote PIT tag array monitoring in the Little Colorado River

 Maria Dzul, Fish Biologist, U.S. Geological Survey, Grand Canyon Monitoring and Research Center